movingpandas/movingpandas/README.md

 MovingPandas for Python >= 3.7 and all it's dependencies are available from [conda-forge](https://anaconda.org/conda-forge/movingpandas): and can be installed using `conda install -c conda-forge movingpandas`.

-Alternatively, MovingPandas is also available from [PyPI](https://pypi.org/project/movingpandas/) and can be installed using `pip install movingpandas`.
+Note that it is **NOT recommended** to install MovingPandas from [PyPI](https://pypi.org/project/movingpandas/)!
-Note however that, if you're on Windows or Mac, many GeoPandas / MovingPandas dependencies cannot be pip installed (for details see the corresponding notes in the [GeoPandas documentation](https://geopandas.readthedocs.io/en/latest/install.html#installing-with-pip)).
+If you're on Windows or Mac, many GeoPandas / MovingPandas dependencies cannot be pip installed (for details see the corresponding notes in the [GeoPandas documentation](https://geopandas.readthedocs.io/en/latest/install.html#installing-with-pip)).
-Therefore, Windows and Mac users are encouraged to use the [MovingPandas conda package](https://anaconda.org/conda-forge/movingpandas).
+On Ubuntu, pip install fails on cartopy with "Proj 4.9.0 must be installed".

 ## Development Installation